iotaledger/susee-streams-poc/README.md

 This is a tiny test application providing a command line interface (CLI) to evaluate iota streams functionality for the SUSEE project.
 All encrypted messages that are send or received to/from the tangle are loged to the console.

+Channel specific aspects for the SUSEE project are:
+* One single branch per sensor
+* Sensor will be a subscriber and will be the only publishing actor in the single branch
+* Energy provider will be the author
+* Additional stakeholders (e.g. home owner) could be added as reading subscribers to the single branch
+* Handshake:
+  * The initial handshake (announcement/subscription/keyload) between sensor and the channel author will be done before a sensor is installed in a home, which means for the inital handshake the limitations of lorawan don't apply
+  * If anything changes in the single branch channel setup, e.g. the addition of a new reading subscriber, the sensor will have to be able to receive new keyload information downstream via lorawan

+The current implementation can only be used to evaluate encrypted streams package sizes for specified payload messages.
+The above given aspects are currently not taken into account.
+The <a href="#todos">Todos Section</a> describes future behaviour of this test tool in more detail.

 ## Prerequisites
 To build this application, you need the following:
 - [Rust](https://www.rust-lang.org/tools/install)